astrophys/mpi_intuition_with_slurm/README.md

          (within new shell...)
     $ mpirun -np 2 ./a.out            # Works as expected, both cores, one on each node does work.
 Use a seperate shell to log into each node in allocation and run `top`

+Once `a.out` is finished, you still have the allocation you requested in SLURM.
+This is particularly useful if you need a relatively large allocation on a SLURM cluster for interactive work.

 ##### Example 2 - what NOT to do
 Working on the login node to the cluster, we make an allocation.
 Then from any shell try to access the allocation.

     $ module load openmpi-1.8/gcc-4.9.2
     $ mpicc mpi_integrate.c
     $ salloc --ntasks=2 --nodes=2     # Gets two nodes with 1 core each
          (from any shell...)
     $ srun --mpi=openmpi --jobid=XXXX mpirun -np 2 ./a.out # WHOOPS!
 This is basically running two instances of `mpirun -np 2 ./a.out`, one on each node

+### Batch Allocation
+##### Example 3
+This is a batch job.
+The script does the same work as Example 1.

+    $ sbatch submit.sh

+## Key Take Aways
+1. Number of cores requested by `mpirun` (see `mpirun -np`) must be less than or equal to number of tasks requested from SLURM (see `salloc --ntasks`)
+2. When running an interactive MPI job.
+DO NOT USE `srun` in combination with `salloc`